SARL-Engineering/ZScan_Processor/README.md

 3. Automatically detects the barcode on each plate to name the outputs automatically.
 4. Splits and names each well based on the scan creation datetime, plate number, and well location.
 5. Saves a compressed version of the individual plate image.
-6. Writes the plate name to a MySQL database for quick auditing of completed plates.
+6. MySQL INSERT/UPDATE allows for quick auditing of processed plates from a central database.
 7. At a designated time, transfers all processed plates to a network share/designated transfer folder.

 ### Other Features